gobo7793/Geckarbot/README.md

 # Geckarbot
 A simple discord bot for the Communityserver

-Note that the releases are accessible using the Tags, Github Releases or the Release branch.
+Note that the releases are accessible using the Tags, Github Releases or the Release branch!

-### Requirements from server administration
+### Requirements from Communityserver server administration
-- Blacklist and unsubscribing from bot games participation
+- Ignorelist and unsubscribing from bot games participation
 - No (execution of) special rights which aren't wanted by administration or users
 - Administration stuff must be logged directly on admin channel
 - Administration stuff only executable by administration

 ### Current Features
 Some of the current Geckarbot features includes:
-- Plugin API and Config API to add and manage feature plugins and its configuration
+- Plugin API and Data API to add and manage feature plugins and its configuration
 - Subsystems for common used features like reaction and timer listeners
 - Ignore list to block users, commands or commands for specific users
 - Role management including self-assignable roles via reactions